-When you own a home, you’re responsible for maintaining the entire property and all of the systems that keep your home up and running.
-However, even proper maintenance won't stop an HVAC system from malfunctioning or keep your refrigerator in perfect condition.
+When you own a home, you’re responsible for maintaining the entire property and all the systems that keep your home up and running — including your plumbing.

 This May Also Interest You: What Does Homeowners Insurance Cover … and What Doesn’t It?

 Many homeowners believe that the home insurance they have is enough to cover these systems, but that’s not always the case.
-Each homeowners insurance policy is different, but if you don’t like paying out of pocket for expensive repairs, a home warranty could benefit you.
-Here’s a detailed look at the main differences between home warranties and home insurance.
+Each homeowners insurance policy is different.
+Here’s a detailed look at what plumbing issues you may have to pay for out of pocket.

 Along with providing coverage for both exterior and interior damage, home insurance policies also provide some coverage for injuries that might occur on the property in question.
 Keep in mind that each policy will have a set liability limit, which refers to the total coverage that's provided in the event that the home is damaged.
 Often, it’s possible to pay more for a higher liability limit.
 Every insurance policy will also come with a deductible, which is the amount that you will need to pay before insurance kicks in.
 Higher deductibles typically lead to lower monthly premiums.

-Another key difference involves the mandatory nature of homeowners insurance.
 Before a bank or similar mortgage lender approves a loan, you will need to purchase homeowners insurance.
 Without this insurance, you won't be able to obtain a loan.
-On the other hand, home warranties aren't required and won't keep you from being approved for a loan.
-However, you'll likely receive offers for home warranties while you're in the process of buying a home.

 More Related Articles: